jboinembalome/VBScript-Project-for-Beginner/README.md

-# VBScript-Tutorial-for-Beginner
+# VBScript-Project-for-Beginner
 VBScript is a propriety client side scripting language by Microsoft, supported by Internet Explorer.
 Its is widely used in enterprises.
-This project will teach you basics of VBScript.
+This project will learn you basics of VBScript.

 **GET STARTED**